January 23, 2022

 Netflix, PayPal, Intel, eBay, Groupon...
 What do all these names have in common?
 Aside from the fact that they all offer a highly popular service or product, of course.
 They’re all enterprises operating on a global scale, serving millions of people, and building scalable network applications.
 And they all went with Node.js for development.

 There are some solid reasons why enterprises embrace Node.js and why the framework is so appealing.
-But right now, let me show you some of the impressive results that some enterprise-level businesses have managed to achieved with Node.js.
+But right now, let me show you some of the impressive results that some enterprise-level businesses have managed to achieve with Node.js.
 Eight applications, different industries, and loads of remarkable accomplishments delivered with help from Node.js.

 Let’s get to it, shall we?

 Is there anyone out there who has never heard of Netflix?
-Netflix darted into our lives and quickly became the world's leading subscription service, delivering movies and TV series to 130 million users in 190 countries.
+Netflix darted into our lives and quickly became the world's leading subscription service, delivering movies and TV series to over 200 million users in 190 countries.
 As a single monolithic application, it was suffering from 40-minute-long startup times and the need to write the same lines of code twice, for the server and client sides separately.

 As a result, the Netflix team could move the website to a single-page application and reduce load times to roughly a minute.